 Many states have come to realize that indiscriminately shackling or restraining children is barbaric and undermines the constitutional rights of children.
 Many states have ended the practice of indiscriminate or routine shackling without sacrificing court safety.

-As a result of legislation, regulation, or Supreme Court rulings, children in the following states do not routinely appear in court with restraints: Alaska, California, Connecticut, Florida, Illinois, Massachusetts, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, Utah, Vermont, and Washington.
+As a result of legislation, regulation, or Supreme Court rulings, children in the following states do not routinely appear in court with restraints: Alaska, California, Connecticut, Florida, Indiana, Illinois, Massachusetts, Nebraska, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, Utah, Vermont, Washington D.C., and Washington.

 In 2011, at the request of the ACLU of Ohio, Miami-Dade Public Defender Carlos J. Martinez released a policy report, “Unchain the Children: Five Years Later in Florida.”
 The report provides a detailed account of Florida’s successful and safe court management following their ban on indiscriminate shackling.